-The American Language & Culture (ALC) program combines academic English classes with educational activities aimed at exploring contemporary American culture.
-English classes are offered by the Stanford Language Center, and are designed to improve students’ oral communication in English while providing analysis of a variety of sociocultural issues especially in the San Francisco and Silicon Valley area.
+The American Language & Culture (ALC) Program in Silicon Valley combines academic English classes with activities aimed at exploring contemporary American culture.
+The English classes, offered by the Stanford Language Center’s English for Foreign Students (EFS) department, are designed to improve students’ oral communication in English and guide students in analyzing sociocultural issues, especially current social issues in the San Francisco and Silicon Valley area.

 How to learn more!

-Click on the blue tabs below for more information about the programs.
+Click on the titles or ( + ) circles below for more information about the programs.
 If you have any other questions, check our ALC FAQ Page for more details.
 If you still have other questions, you can email us at firstname.lastname@example.org.

 |The program fee includes: